nickp60/riboSeed/scripts/recreating_tables_and_figures.md

 ```
 for i in {1..1000}; do ~/GitHub/riboSeed/scripts/runDegenerate.sh $i; done
 ```
-This takes a while (about 15 frequences, 100 replicates, etc).
+This takes a while (19 frequences, two conditions (ALL, FLANK), 100 replicates, etc).

 To generate the plots, use scripts/plotDegenResults: